NAMIBIA 13 Days or NAMIBIA EXPRESS 7 Days

 DAY 5

-Swakopmund is Namibia's main beach resort.
-It is a colonial town with a German history, well defined by the building architecture and German restaurants. <video>
+• Swakopmund - Namibia's main beach resort is a colonial town with German-style buildings and restaurants. <video>

 —Inquiry at the local rental shop.